CloudBindle/bindle/README.md

     templates/sample_configs/

-Copy the file path of desired template(for example templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template) and place it in the appropriate config file
+Please remember to copy the file path of desired template(for example templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template) and place it in the appropriate config file described below.

-Next, fill in your various platform settings depending on what cloud provider you use (Vcloud(vcloud.cfg), Amazon(aws.cfg), or OpenStack(os.cfg)):
+Fill in your various platform settings depending on what cloud provider you use (Vcloud(vcloud.cfg), Amazon(aws.cfg), or OpenStack(os.cfg)).
+In order to get help on filling the config files, please refer to config/sample.cfg:

     vim config/os.cfg